Why Fireboard Is Not A Good Insulator For Gun Safes

 We Tested It, It Doesn't Work.-

 Ask a firemen.
-They will tell you most safes don't work in a standard house fire, because most gun safes are lined with this stuff.
-We tried sheet rock in our real house fire tests, and it doesn't work.
+They will tell you most safes don't work in a standard house fire because most gun safes are lined with this.
+We tried sheet rock in our real house fire tests and couldn't get it to work ourselves.

 Low Fire Rating-